confluentinc/ksql/docs/tutorials/basics-ccloud.rst

 ..
 TODO: new screenshot

    .. image:: ../img/ccloud-ksql-running-queries.png
-      :alt: Screenshot of the KSQL Running Queries page in Confluent Control Center
+      :alt: Screenshot of the KSQL Running Queries page in Confluent Cloud
       :align: center

 #.
 Click **Explain** to see the schema and query properties for the persistent